 Vincent Clancy, Chairman and Chief Executive said:

-“Climate action can only be achieved through long-term commitment to change.
-We will ensure we reach net zero by 2030.
-Most importantly, it also already looks beyond that deadline to ensure that we can maintain momentum on tackling third party emissions across our entire value chain.
+“Climate action can only be achieved through long-term commitment to change, and we will ensure we reach net zero.
+Most importantly, it also already looks beyond that deadline to ensure that we can maintain momentum on tackling third-party emissions across our entire value chain.

 “By adopting a global strategy, we have aligned our plan with best practice, with endorsement from the Science Based Targets Initiative and supporting UN Sustainable Development Goals.

 “We are making these commitments because we are passionate about climate action and because we know that as consultants and advisors on the world’s largest capital-investment programmes in infrastructure, real estate and natural resources, we are in a position to make a difference.
 Building on our own action, our aim is to help establish an industry-wide programmatic approach to meeting net zero.”